Problems on infinite sumset configurations in the integers and beyond: Refinements of sumsets in positive density

 \end{conjecture} One could also formulate a stronger version of this conjecture, with the local uniformity seminorms replaced by the Gowers seminorms (see for example~\cite{Green_Tao08} for definitions).

 We remark that \cref{conj_uni_shift} is false for $k=1$.
 This can be seen by taking $\ell_1=2$ and $A=2\N-1$, which is a $\un{1}{\Phi}$-uniform set for every \Folner{} sequence $\Phi$. \cref{conj_uni_shift} is much simpler when $\ell_i = i$ for all $1 \le i \le k$ , and we include the proof for $k=2$.
-The proof of \cref{prop_U2_implies_no_shift_needed}, with appropriate modifications, also works for higher values of $k$, but for simplicity we restrict attention to the case $k=2$.
 Without the constraint $\ell_i = i$, we do not have a proof even for $k = 2$ and we do not expect that the proof of \cref{prop_U2_implies_no_shift_needed} can be modified to prove, for example, that when $A$ is $\un{2}{\Phi}$-uniform with respect to a \Folner{} sequence $\Phi$ it contains $B \oplus B \oplus B$ without introducing new tools.

 \begin{proposition} If $A\subset\N$ is $\un{2}{\Phi}$-uniform with respect to some \Folner{} sequence $\Phi$ then there exists an infinite $B\subset A$ with $B\oplus B\subset A$. \end{proposition}

 \begin{proof} Since $\ghkn{\one_A-\dens_ \Phi(A)}_\un{2}{\Phi}=0$ one can show (for completeness, the proof is given in \cref{lemma_weakmixingisback} in the appendix) that the set $A$ is weakly mixing in the sense that